skeggse/node-discover/README.md

 TODO
 ====

-I have not tested large packets.
+* Large packets are not tested.
 The current version does not handle recombining split messages.
+* Discover assumes the broadcast address to be `255.255.255.255`.
+* Unique ID algorithm not terribly robust.
+* Local address assumed to be `127.0.0.1`.
+* Missing node check may not be sufficiently optimized.

 LICENSE
 =======